Fears grow for missing British tramper Stephanie Simpson

 She said Simpson arrived from Australia last year alone and has been living in Wanaka since July, working in landscaping.

-The friend, who didn't want to be named, described the Brit as "outdoorsy, super friendly and super bubbly," and said she would explore the area as much as possible.
+The friend, who didn't want to be named, described the Brit as "outdoorsy, super friendly and super bubbly", and said she would explore the area as much as possible.

 "She's a really beautiful, kind-hearted person.
 She can make friends in an instant, she's awesome.
 She's just here to tramp and see the country."